 - An information package containing career co-op program details.

 - A list of partnered host employers.

-- Information regarding specific NOC codes related to each career co-op program.
+- Specific NOC codes related to each career co-op program.

-- A link to current job posting and the ISSofBC Job Board, updated weekly.
+- A link to current job postings and the ISSofBC Job Board, updated weekly

 - A Work Placement Approval Form, to be completed by the student when a job is found and submitted to ISS Language and Career College of BC for approval.